Smartphone and E-cigarette Battery Defects Pose Burn Injury Danger to Consumers

 Batteries can overheat, explode or melt when internal electrical components short-circuit, when mechanical problems are triggered after a fall or an accident, or when they are installed incorrectly.

 But essentially, all of these failures occur because one portion of the battery gets too hot and can’t cool down quickly enough, creating a chain reaction that generates more and more heat.
-If a lithium-ion battery cell charges too quickly or a manufacturing error emerges, it can result in a short circuit, and in turn lead to a fire.
+If a portable chargers battery cell charges too quickly or a manufacturing error emerges, it can result in a short circuit, and in turn lead to a fire.

 Experts say other faults that can cause a short circuit include contamination by tiny fragments of metal during the production process or minute holes in the sealing, which might not become apparent until the battery has been used by the end user.